Dollas History, Family Crest & Coats of Arms

-Picts.
+Today's generation of the Dollas family inherits a name that was first used by the Scottish tribe known as the Picts.
 The first family to use the name Dollas lived in a place named Dallas in Moray, near the royal burgh of Forres.
 The place name Dallas comes from the Gaelic dail or "meadow," and fas or "dwelling."
 Another source claims "this place takes its name from the two Gaelic words dale, a vale or plain, and uis, contracted from uisge, water."
-CITATION[CLOSE]

 Early Origins of the Dollas family